-In the chart below we show the share of the population with a mental health or substance use disorder.
-By clicking on a given country you can view how this has changed from 1990 through to 2017.
+In the chart below we show the share of the population with a mental health or substance use disorder:

 While living and working abroad can be enormously rewarding, it can also come with challenges.
-According to recent research, 50 per cent of US expats studied were at risk of problems such as anxiety and depression – two-and-a-half times higher than their US-based counterparts.
+According to recent research, 50% of US expats studied were at risk of problems such as anxiety and depression – two-and-a-half times higher than their US-based counterparts.

 The study, The Mental Health Status of Expatriate Versus US Domestic Workers, also found that: